 This list contains ALE address, voice call sign, and frequency information for the COTHEN ALE Net.
 Additional information on COMMSTA Kodiak and other logged USCG ALE nets is also included.
 Send updates, additions, & corrections to Mark Cleary (mjc843 at gmail dot com) or Larry Van Horn (teakpub at frontier dot com).
 Photos courtesy of CBP.
 Latest updates by Larry Van Horn, N5FPW in Brasstown, NC.
-Last updated by Mark on 14 February 2016.
+I want to thank the hundreds of monitors who have contributed updates to both Mark and me over the years to keep this list current.
+Your support has been sincerely appreciated.
+Last updated by Mark Cleary on 18 Sep 2016.

 COTHEN Background Info

 COTHEN (Cellular Over The Horizon Enforcement Network) is a tactical long range HF ALE communications network that uses landlines to connect nineteen transmission sites spanning the nation in order to form one unified coverage area.
 Currently, the network has 19 sites, 89 remote communications consoles (RCC’s), and a TSC in Orlando, FL.

 Back in 1984, the design for an ultra-sensitive U.S. Customs radio network was conceived.
 It combines a radio, computer, and a tactical voice privacy unit into a state-of-the-art communications system that meets the demanding requirements of Customs' tactical interdiction aircraft and boats in their fight against smuggling activities.

 COTHEN's first fixed station transmitter near Memphis, Tenn., became operational in 1985.
 The Blue Lightning Operations Center was the first command office and its marine vessels were the first tactical platforms to have COTHEN radios.
 This initial deployment proved so successful that COTHEN grew to include all U.S. Customs aircraft.